Fer-Jg/TownyAdvanced-Spanish/How-Towny-Works.md

 There are 4 permission-type values, which can be set for personal plots and for town plots as well (town permissions can be set by the mayor and affect plots who are not owned by any player.)
 The basic command for this is either `/resident set perm` or `/town set perm` followed by the proper flags for each permission.
 Available in Towny 0.77.0.0 and onward are per-plot permissions.
 Plots start with the default settings for plot perms (be it a resident-owned or town-owned plot,) but the owner of the plots can set different perms to different plots.
 To view a plots perm type `/plot perm` and to set a plots' perms use `/plot set perm`.
 Default permissions are viewable by typing either `/resident` for personal plot perms or by typing `/town` for town permissions.

+As of Towny 0.95.1.0 there is an added Perm Group for plots, personally-owned plots have a Town group & town-owned plots have a Nation group.

 ### []()Perm-Types

 The 4 permission-types available are Build, Destroy, Switch and Itemuse.